decotoj/animal_id/README.md

 #################################

-dataLoad_cow.py
+cow_ID_v1.py

 Loads the training and validation data sets.
 Loads a pre-trained PyTorch model and trains it to perform image classification on the training data set.
+Model is saved for re-use.

 #################################